Zettlr/zettlr-docs/docs/en/core/files.md

 After creating files, you may also want to move them around or rename them.
 Most of these features work very similar to your file browser:

 When you right-click a file, you will have a selection of actions available: You can rename, delete, or duplicate files.
-Duplicating files will create an exact copy of the file in the same directory and append "copy" to it.
+Duplicating a file will create an exact copy of the file in the same directory and append "copy" to it.

 Also, you can drag files around.
 You can drag them on a different folder to move them there, or out of the app in order to open it in another application, or upload it to a website.